#[contract]Expand description

 // ...

-Each #[input] argument in ExternalArgs is represented by two read-only fields, pointer to data and its size:
+Each #[input] argument in ExternalArgs is represented by three read-only fields,

 #[repr(C)]